-From admin on May 3rd, 2010 in Los Angeles
+From Margaret Everton on May 3, 2010 in Los Angeles

 Wooden accents are the focal point in each room, and call attention to the spectacular surroundings.
 The design style was kept simple but comfortable with neutral tones and small color accents.

 Luxury is an understated byproduct of this spa-like bathroom, making this primary residence feel more like a vacation home.

 The living room continues the east-meets-west design scheme apparent in the Zen garden through the use of darker woods and an abundance of light colors.

 Spectacular views visible from the dining room table make decorating seem utterly unnecessary.
 Windows bring in the light from the outdoors, which lends an open and airy feel to the entire room.

 With a total of 4,500 square feet, a small lot size couldnt keep this home from maximizing on space and style.
 And of course, the spectacular ocean views dont hurt either.